 What values do you wish your employees to live and present to others?
-Are those values clear and apparent throughout your organisation?
+Are those values clear and apparent throughout your organization?

-But what are core values?
-For Eric Douglas it is clear: “They should be honest and authentic statements of what’s essential to the organization’s success”.
-Eric Douglas 2015: Why core values matter and how to instil them.
+But what are the core values?
+For Eric Douglas, it is clear: “They should be honest and authentic statements of what’s essential to the organization’s success”.
+Eric Douglas 2015: Why core values matter and how to instill them.
 Douglas goes on to explain that your core values need to be linked to specific behaviours.
 For example: “customer service can be tied to how quickly employees respond to complaints or requests for information”.

 So how can you reinforce company values with an employee recognition programme?
 How do you ‘Mind the Gap’ between what should be happening in respect of recognition, and what is happening on the ground?
 Employee rewards alone will not drive core values and behaviours.
 Organisations need a strategic, highly-engaging recognition programme to go to work for them.